 Keep your working space in order

 Whether it’s an office or a desk in the corner of your living room, keep it reasonably clean and tidy.
-Let it be a nice place to be.
+Let it be a restful place to be.
 Store away everything you don’t need.
-Pin a few restful and/or inspiring pictures on the wall.
+Pin a few peaceful and/or inspiring pictures on the wall.
 To sit down at a desk overflowing with paper, junk and half-finished projects makes you stressed before you’ve even started working.

 Lower your ambitions when it comes to housework